KTH-RPL/OpenSceneFlow/README.md

 </p>

 OpenSceneFlow is a codebase for point cloud scene flow estimation.
-It is also an official implementation of the following paper (sored by the time of publication):
+It is also an official implementation of the following papers (sored by the time of publication):

 - **Flow4D: Leveraging 4D Voxel Network for LiDAR Scene Flow Estimation**
 *Jaeyeul Kim, Jungwan Woo, Ukcheol Shin, Jean Oh, Sunghoon Im*